 • drizzle extra virgin olive oil

-• 13.5oz kielbasa, quartered then chopped
+• 13.5 oz kielbasa, quartered then chopped

-• 2 stalks celery, chopped small
+• 2 ribs celery, thinly sliced

-• 2 medium-sized carrots, chopped small
+• 2 medium-sized carrots, finely chopped

 • 1 shallot or small onion, chopped